 The future looks bright for candidates who want to come to Canada under CEC in 2021 and beyond.
 You can enter yourself in the Express Entry pool and wait for the next draw to get your ITA (if you get the cut-off CRS score).

-Here we have answered some of the questions you may have regarding traveling and working with a Canadian Experience Class.
+Here we have answered some of the questions you may have regarding travelling and working with a Canadian Experience Class.
 Feel free to reach out to us and ask any questions you have – our team would be happy to help!

 Then you can receive your ITA, which you must submit within 60 days of receiving it.
 Then the IRCC will issue you the COPR document within 6 months.